MileHacker Logo

 Founding and Growth

 Stockholm's history started in the 13th century.
 Birger Jarl, a powerful statesman, often holds credit for founding the city in 1252.
 Its initial purpose: protect Sweden from naval invasions and control trade between Lake Mälaren and the Baltic Sea.
-This strategic position rapidly made it a center for commerce and power.
+This strategic position rapidly transformed it into a center for commerce and power.

 Rise to Capital